 BIOEN 1010 Careers in Biomedical Engineering

 BIOEN 1020 Fundamentals of Bioengineering I

 BIOEN 2100 Fundamentals of Bioengineering II

-BIOL 2020 Cell Biology (or equivalent)
+BIOL 2020 (or 2021) Cell Biology (or honors or equivalent)

 CHEM 1220 General Chemistry II

 CHEM 1225 General Chemistry II Lab

 MATH 1321 or 2210 Accel.
 Eng.
 Calc II or Calculus III

 MATH 2250 Diff Eq/Lin Alg

-PHYS 2210 Physics for Scientists and Engineers I

-PHYS 2220 Physics for Scientists and Engineers II
+PHYS 2210 (or 3210) Physics for Scientists and Engineers I (honors) PHYS 2220 (or 3220) Physics for Scientists and Engineers II (honors)

 Note: Physics labs are no longer required

-with an grade point average (GPA) in these required classes of 3.0 or better.
-A student must also have an overall University GPA of at least 3.0 (not including transfer credit, unless the required courses are from a transfer institution, in which case those grades will be counted among the required course GPA).
-Students with a required-class GPA below 3.35 but above 3.0 will join an admission waiting list.
+A student must have a grade point average (GPA) in these required technical courses of 3.0 or better to be even considered for the program.
+All students meeting criteria 1 who also score at or above 3.35 in their GPA from these required courses (including any of the listed courses taken at another institution) will be admitted automatically to the major.
+Students meeting requirement 1 with a required-class GPA below 3.35 but above 3.0 will join an admission waiting list.
 Final decisions on applications in the waiting list will occur just before the spring semester of each year.
+See Application Form at the end of this document and check with the Undergraduate Advisory in the Department office for details.